20 Employee Engagement Ideas

-Employee engagement is the level of commitment and connection an employee has with their employer.
+Employee engagement is crucial to employee retention.
+When you see turnover rates rising, you’ll likely see employee engagement falling.
 The best way to address dropping or stagnant employee engagement is by creating a positive and supportive work culture that helps fulfill the needs of employees while keeping them encouraged on the job.

-Some employee engagement ideas you can implement are operational, while others are more fun cultural and community activities.
+Some employee engagement ideas you can implement are operational or learning and development focused, while others are more fun cultural and community activities.
 But all of these ideas can help increase your employee engagement, providing a host of benefits for your business.

 1. Deliver a Solid Onboarding Experience